What is Bankruptcy?

 Consider Emotional Impact

-Bankruptcy can be incredibly intrusive.
-Sharing your personal finance troubles can be stressful.
-With a Chapter 7 bankruptcy, you may have property liquidated or sold.
-With Chapter 13, there is a long lasting impact of 3-5 years.
-Bankruptcy can be stressful on a family.
+Sharing your personal financial troubles can be stressful.
 However, being in debt can often be worse.
 Bankruptcy can help you get back on track financially; you just have to weigh the benefits and determine whether it is the best fit for you.

 Bankruptcy Forms and Deadlines